maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 You will need to put `diamonds` in the allow words of the input in the question.
 However, the input validation code is independent of the question variables, and hence the student's answer will not be displayed using the TeX \(\diamond\) symbol.
 If we add better support for custom units in the future, this may change.
 If your units are something like `lb` and you are happy with italic fonts, this might be fine for now.

+Note, the feedback created within potential response trees will not respect the above code.

 ## Tips for dealing with units in STACK ##